 Our Special Character is central to the life of our college.
-As an inclusive, state-integrated Presbyterian school our education and practices are guided by our principles of community, equality and holistic education.
+As an inclusive, state-integrated Presbyterian school our education and practices are guided by our principles of community, equality, a holistic education and our obligations pusuant to the Statement of National Education and Learning Priorities (NELP) issued under the Education and Training Act 2020.
 We welcome all and promote an education that celebrates each person for who they are, their uniqueness and diversity, affirming that God loves us all.
 These values are lived and taught throughout the college’s general school programme, as well as in the college Exploring Faith and Connect classes, various service opportunities and ceremonies.
 While St Oran’s College is a Presbyterian school we welcome students from all cultures and faiths who support the Special Character of our college and seek an inclusive, Christian based education.

 Students who attend the College, along with their whānau, are expected to support our Special Character.
 This support includes full participation by students in the school’s curriculum, observances and ceremonies and extra-curricular activities within and outside school hours.

 There are many aspects of life at St Oran’s that contribute to our Special Character culture.
 Led by our Chaplain students participate in a variety of worship, such as; Chapel services, Easter and Advent services, Commissioning and Founders Day services, fundraising for and support of charitable organisations, and service projects within our community, and events and activities celebrating belonging including Whanaungatanga Day, Pride Week and Matariki.